Let’s Make a New Orleans Feast!

 Ingredients

-• 1 lb Red kidney beans, (Louisiana Camelia Brand)
+• 1 lb Red kidney beans (Rancho Gordo or Camelia brand)

 • 1 lb Andouille sausage, cut into small coins